Eritrea: Prehistory

 Madam Buya is the name of a fossil found at an archaeological site in Eritrea by Italian anthropologists.
 She has been identified as among the oldest hominid fossils found to date that reveal significant stages in the evolution of humans and to represent a possible link between the earlier Homo erectus and an archaic Homo sapiens.
 Her remains have been dated to 1 million years old.
 She is the oldest skeletal find of her kind and provides a link between earlier hominids and the earliest anatomically modern humans.
 It is believed that the section of the Danakil Depression in Eritrea was a major site in terms of human evolution and may contain other traces of evolution from Homo erectus hominids to anatomically modern humans.

 During the last interglacial period, the Red Sea coast of Eritrea was occupied by early anatomically modern humans.
 It is believed that the area was on the route out of Africa that some scholars suggest was used by early humans to colonize the rest of the Old World.
-In 1999, the Eritrean Research Project Team composed of Eritrean, Canadian, American, Dutch, and French scientists discovered a Paleolithic site with stone and obsidian tools dated to more than 125,000 years old near the Bay of Zula south of Massawa, along the Red Sea littoral.
+In 1999, the Eritrean Research Project Team composed of Eritrean, Canadian, American, Dutch, and French scientists discovered a Paleolithic site with stone and obsidian tools dated to more than 125,000 years old near the Gulf of Zula south of Massawa, along the Red Sea littoral.
 The tools are believed to have been used by early humans to harvest marine resources such as clams and oysters.

 Antiquity

-Research shows tools found in the Barka Valley dating from 8000 BC appear to offer the first concrete evidence of human settlement in the area.
+Research shows tools found in the Barka Valley dating from 8,000 BC appear to offer the first concrete evidence of human settlement in the area.
 Research also shows that many of the ethnic groups of Eritrea were the first to inhabit these areas.

 Excavations in and near Agordat in central Eritrea yielded the remains of an ancient pre-Aksumite civilization known as the Gash Group.
-Ceramics were discovered that were dated back to between 2500 and 1500 BC.
+Ceramics were discovered that were dated back to between 2,500 and 1,500 BC.

-Around 2000 BC, parts of Eritrea were most likely part of the Land of Punt, first mentioned in the twenty-fifth century BC.
+Around 2,000 BC, parts of Eritrea were most likely part of the Land of Punt, a kingdom first mentioned in the twenty-fifth century BC.
 It was known for producing and exporting gold, aromatic resins, blackwood, ebony, ivory, and wild animals.
-The region is known from ancient Egyptian records of trade expeditions to it, especially a well-documented expedition to Punt in approximately 1469 BC during the reestablishment of disrupted trade routes by Hatshepsut shortly after the beginning of her rule as the king of ancient Egypt.
+The region is known from ancient Egyptian records of trade expeditions to it, especially a well-documented expedition to Punt in approximately 1,469 BC during the reestablishment of disrupted trade routes by Hatshepsut shortly after the beginning of her rule as the pharaoh of ancient Egypt.

 Excavations at Sembel found evidence of an ancient pre-Aksumite civilization in greater Asmara.
 This Ona urban culture is believed to have been among the oldest pastoral and agricultural communities in East Africa.
 Artifacts at the site have been dated to between 800 BC and 400 BC, contemporaneous with other pre-Aksumite settlements in the Eritrean and Ethiopian highlands during the mid-first millennium BC.